-A Reflection Of The Essence Of Indian Wedding Dresses
+A Reflection Of The Essence Of Indian Wedding sarees

-On the other hand, in the southern region, wedding dresses are characterized mainly by the cream or off-white color which stands as a symbol of purity and simplicity.
-Gujarati and Bengali tradition especially adhere to a combination of the red and white sarees that not just signify the lavish, divine and auspicious entry of a woman into a new world but also is looked upon for narrating the rich regional heritage.
+On the other hand, in the southern region, wedding sarees are characterized mainly by the cream or off-white color which stands as a symbol of purity and simplicity.
+Gujarati and Bengali tradition especially adhere to a combination of the red silk saree and white silk sarees that not just signify the lavish, divine and auspicious entry of a woman into a new world but also is looked upon for narrating the rich regional heritage.

 Kanchipuram Wedding Silk Sarees (Makers),